Tonci63/HCI-Projekt/assignments/assignment2/personas.md

 ### How the app helps:

-- offers an easy-to-navigate interface with large, readable text and clear step-by-step trip planning
+- Offers an easy-to-navigate interface with large, readable text and clear step-by-step trip planning
-- it highlights cultural and historical attractions with verified accessibility details and estimated walking distances
+- It highlights cultural and historical attractions with verified accessibility details and estimated walking distances
-- the app simplifies decision-making by presenting calm, slow-paced itineraries designed specifically for relaxed cultural travel
+- The app simplifies decision-making by presenting calm, slow-paced itineraries designed specifically for relaxed cultural travel

 ### Key Features Needed: